-Buying your first investment property is a milestone to be proud of – you own a valuable, income-generating asset!
-What matters now, is that you get the most from your property.
+Buying your first investment property is a milestone to be proud of.
+What matters now, is that you get the most from your investment.

 As a first-time investor, it can be easy to overlook the importance of effective management to the long-term success of your portfolio, resulting in many buyers falling short of their potential ROI.

-Below, Momentum’s experienced team of property managers share their top five first-time investor tips, to help you harness your property’s full potential.
+Below, Momentum’s team of property managers share their top tips to help you harness your property’s full potential.

 1 – Don’t underestimate the importance of your lease contract